clumsypunch/clumsypunch/README.md

 - 🌱 I’m currently learning AWS cloud and Computer Vision

-- ❓ Ask me about anything related to Data Science and related
+- ❓ Ask me about anything related to Data Science

 - ⚡ Fun fact: I like to use light themes